im-mcma/bitcoin-check-address-bot/README.md

 🤝 Support & Donate

-If you find this project useful, consider supporting it! 🙏
+If you find this project useful, please consider supporting it! 🙏

 BTC: bc1qxyzxyzxyzxyzxyzxyzxyzxyzxyzxyzxyz